Thinking about divorce? Just say KNOW.

 WHAT: DIVORCE OPTIONS™

-COST: $45 – pre-registration is not necessary – just show up.
+COST: $45 by credit card through Eventbrite – pre-registration is now necessary.
 DIVORCE OPTIONS® is sponsored and taught by members of the Collaborative Practice San Francisco.
 Therapists interested in DIVORCE OPTIONS® as a referral source for clients are invited to attend at no charge.
 Program applicable if you are married or in a state registered domestic partnership

 Divorce is very hard - it's hard when you're the one who wants it; it's hard when you're the one who doesn't want it.
 It's hard when your kids are little; it's hard when your kids are big.
 And it's hard when times are good - but it's particularly hard in times of economic uncertainty.